 Stiffness is measured in 2 ways: pitch stiffness (PitchStiff) and yaw stiffness (YawStiff).*

 Pitch stiffness measures vertical stiffness (resisting an up-and-down motion) and yaw stiffness measures horizontal stiffness (resisting a side-to-side motion.
 Taking the harmonic mean of pitch and yaw stiffness is an average biased toward the weakest of the two measurements.
 A tripod is only as good as its weakest link.

 Stiffness is calculated in newton meters per radian, which is the amount of angular force (torque) required to twist the tripod by one radian (which is about 57 degrees).
 The actual measurements are done at a much smaller scale (like milliradians, or 1/1000th of a radian) but multiplied up to make them easier to compare.

 Each tripod is tested 6 times, thrice for pitch stiffness/damping, and thrice for yaw stiffness/damping.
 A tester records data using a Raspberry Pi computer with an accelerometer, which automatically collects and plots the data as soon as the tripod stops moving.
 The numbers from the 3 tests are averaged, and then input into the calculation above, yielding a stiffness harmonic mean.

 The stiffness mean is then normalized by tripod height and weight.
+This is what turns the stability score in to a Volume-Adjusted Stability Score (VA Score on the above charts).
 As mentioned earlier, deployed height and weight are inextricably tied to stability.
 They're also tied to the usefulness of a tripod.
 Hence, height and weight are added to the equation.
 Height is a multiplier, which slightly penalizes shorter tripods.
 Weight is a denominator, which slightly penalizes heavier tripods.